MicrosoftDocs/Advertising/advertising/bingads-13/guides/python-sdk-migration-soap-to-rest.md

 dev_langs:
   - python
 ---
-# Bing Ads Python SDK SOAP to REST Migration Guide
+# Migration Guide - SOAP to REST for Python SDK

 This guide provides comprehensive instructions for migrating from the legacy SOAP-based Bing Ads Python SDK (`bingads`) to the new REST API-based Python SDK (`msads`).
 The REST SDK offers better performance, simpler architecture, and modern Python language features.